 XE for currency conversion.

 Japan Goggles uses your phone camera to translate Japanese characters to English.

 Tabimori by Narita International Airport Corporation provides cultural information, language translation, weather forecasts, currency conversions and more.

 Gurunavi allows you to find restaurants according to the area, cuisine and cost.

-Learn Japanese is crammed with useful phrases for visitors to Tokyo – and it’s cute to boot.
+Learn Japanese is crammed with useful phrases for visitors – and it’s cute to boot.